tacman/msgphp/docs/ddd/factory/entity-aware.md

 ### `MsgPhp\Domain\Factory\EntityAwareFactory`

 A generic entity factory.
-It decorates any object factory and is based on a known [identity mapping](../identity-mapping.md) as well as the entity to identifier class mapping.
+It decorates any object factory and is based on a known [identity mapping](../identity-mapping.md) as well as a known entity to identifier class mapping.

 - `__construct(DomainObjectFactoryInterface $factory, DomainIdentityMappingInterface $identityMapping, array $identifierMapping = [])`
     - `$factory`: The decorated object factory